benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ## Properties which can be added

 ### `agreed.proposal.store.rollback`
-Determines whether the Fusion server will attempt to rollback any uncommitted transactions on start up.
+Determines whether the LiveData Plane server will attempt to rollback any uncommitted transactions on start up.

 - True/**false**
 - Checked at startup